Setting Goals For A Small Business Is Easier Than You Think

 Furthermore, 100% first-pass quality may cost too much to achieve.

 So, set the right long-term expectations with your customers regarding quality.
 And achieve that level.

 Furthermore, by consistently meeting your customer expectations.
 You are in a position to address this next possible small business goal example…

 Your pricing strategy should fit with your overall business strategy.

 For example, low-cost producers typically offer value pricing.
 Whereas companies that deliver innovative products and services command premium prices.

-So, look at your pricing and optimize it when setting goals for a small business.
+So, do some savvy business analysis.
+Thus, take a hard look at your pricing and optimize it when setting goals for a small business.

 Okay.
 We have talked about setting a strategy.
 Also, increasing revenues and meeting customer expectations.

 Next, it’s time to take a hard look in the mirror.
 Turning your sights inward rather than outward.

 Every company is built on a foundation of processes.
 So, set a goal to identify your most important ones.